 Your family and you need to find shelter first and foremost, but if time permits, shut down your heating and cooling system and cover the outdoor system with a tarp.
 Before you turn your system back on after the storm, make sure you remove the tarp and remove any debris.

 After the storm ends, ensure the system is safe before turning your heating and cooling system back on.
 First, make sure there are no signals of damage and remove any debris from around the equipment.
 Try to check and make sure there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 210-570-9705 for an equipment inspection if appears there has been any damage or flooding to the system.
 Once you’ve had the system inspected by an expert to ensure safe function, turn the HVAC system back on ASAP to help dry the home and restrict mold from getting into your system or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call San Antonio Air Service Experts and ask about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call San Antonio Air Service Experts and ask about our membership options to help keep your HVAC system in working order all year long.